chromium/chromium/docs/security/shepherd.md

 We do not release severe security regressions, so we need to know the earliest impacted Chrome release branch.

-First, if an issue [doesn’t impact Chrome users by default, add the label **`Security_Impact-None`**](security-labels.md#when-to-use-security_impact_none-toc_security_impact_none);
+First, if an issue [doesn’t impact Chrome users by default, add the hotlist **`Security_Impact-None`**](security-labels.md#when-to-use-security_impact_none-toc_security_impact_none);
-otherwise, set a **FoundIn** label as follows:
+otherwise, set a **Found In** milestone in the `Found In` field as follows:

 Check [ChromiumDash](https://chromiumdash.appspot.com/releases?platform=Windows) for the earliest relevant milestone number (Extended Stable or Stable – sometimes they are the same).
-* If that branch is affected, set `FoundIn-MMM` in where `MMM` is that milestone number.
+* If that branch is affected, set the `Found In` field to, to the approparite milestone number.
 * Otherwise, move forward through milestone numbers.
-Set `FoundIn-MMM` to the oldest impacted branch you find.
+Set the `Found In` field to the oldest impacted branch you find.

 There is no general reason to test versions older than the current Extended Stable milestone.
-If you can [*reproduce using ClusterFuzz*](clusterfuzz-for-shepherds.md) the `FoundIn` can often be set automatically if ClusterFuzz can identify the culprit CL.
+If you can [*reproduce using ClusterFuzz*](clusterfuzz-for-shepherds.md) the `Found In` field can often be set automatically if ClusterFuzz can identify the culprit CL.

 Otherwise, you may need to [reproduce the bug](#Reproduce-the-bug) manually to determine the impacted branches.